danimart1991/danimart1991.github.io/_posts/en/2019-07-17-domotizing-our-house-with-home-assistant.md

 Being a software developed in [*python*](https://www.python.org/) is compatible with a multitude of operating systems and devices.
 It is distributed in different ways to delight beginner and more advanced users.

-## *Hass.io* vs. *Home Assistant* vs. *Docker*
+## Type of installation

-Before we go into matter and since this is usually quite complex.
+Before we get to the point and since it is usually quite confusing...
 Let's distinguish the most common ways to run **Home Assistant**.

-- [**Hass.io**](https://www.home-assistant.io/hassio/installation/) is a *Linux* distribution optimized to run **Home Assistant** on [*Docker*](https://www.docker.com/).
+- [**Home Assistant (former Hass.io)**](https://www.home-assistant.io/getting-started/) in addition to the name of the application is an all-in-one that includes a *Linux* distribution optimized to run **Home Assistant** on [*Docker*](https://www.nocountryforgeeks.com/contenerizacion-de-aplicaciones-en-docker/) and a supervisor with several Docker containers already included.
 That is, a custom distribution has been created so that everything is ready to install and run.
 As an advantage, it is simple and has a very powerful [**Add-ons**](https://www.home-assistant.io/addons/) system.
-As a disadvantage, we do not have real access to the operating system running the *Hass.io* container.
-This is the installation option we will see in this post.
+As a disadvantage, we do not have real access to the operating system of the host that runs the *Home Assistant (Hass.io)* container.
+It is the installation option that we will see in this post and more stable.

-- **Home Assistant** as we have mentioned is a software and as such, can be installed in any *Linux* distribution (even if you dare in *Windows*), the normal thing is to install a simple *Linux* distribution, like [**Hassbian**](https://www.home-assistant.io/docs/hassbian/installation/) for [*Raspberry Pi*](https://www.raspberrypi.org/) for example, and then *Home Assistant* as "application", having all the power and control.
+- **Home Assistant Core** as we have mentioned is the software itself and as such, it can be installed in any *Linux* distribution (even if you dare in *Windows*), the usual is to install a simple *Linux* distribution, like [**Hassbian**](https://www.home-assistant.io/docs/hassbian/installation/) for [*Raspberry Pi*](https://www.raspberrypi.org/) for example, and then *Home Assistant* as "application", having all the power and control.
+Its installation is through [*Python* environments](https://www.home-assistant.io/docs/installation/virtualenv/).
+It does not have Add-ons and Snapshots as it is only the application.

-- [**Docker**](https://www.home-assistant.io/docs/installation/docker/) is the most advantageous option for some, but also the most advanced.
-It consists of creating a [*Docker* container](https://www.docker.com/) with *Home Assistant*, so that we have total control, and at the same time isolated from any *Home Assistant* with the advantages that this entails.
+- [**Home Assistant Core on Docker**](https://www.home-assistant.io/docs/installation/docker/) is the most advantageous option for some, but also the most advanced.
+It consists of using a [*Docker* container](https://www.nocountryforgeeks.com/contenerizacion-de-aplicaciones-en-docker/) with *Home Assistant*, in such a way that we have a total control, and at the same time isolated from all the *Home Assistant* system with the advantages that it entails.
+On the other hand, it does not have the options of *Add-ons* and *Snapshots* because it is Home Assistant Core.

-Despite all these differences, you can then combine, for example, install *Home Assistant* with *Docker* and put *Hass.io* on top.
+- [**Home Assistant Supervised**](https://github.com/home-assistant/supervised-installer), is a mixture of the complete installation of *Home Assistant* and *Home Assistant Core on Docker*.
+It allows to use a main operating system with *Docker* and *Home Assistant Core*, and also to have *Add-ons* and *Snapshots* with the *Supervisor*.
+Its use is currently maintained by the community and requires advanced knowledge to avoid problems with its use and maintenance.
+I personally do not recommend this method of installation.

-## Installing *Hass.io*
+## Installing *Home Assistant*

-As we have mentioned, let's see how to install **Hass.io**, the reason, has the simplest and fastest installation.
-You can try *Home Assistant* after a few minutes and as we learn, move on to the other systems.
+As we have mentioned, let's see how to install the complete ***Home Assistant (Hass.io)*** system, the reason, it has the easiest and fastest installation.
+You can try *Home Assistant* after a few minutes and as you gain knowledge, move on to the other more advanced installation types.

 The recommended way to start, given the quality-price, is to use a [**Raspberry Pi 3 B+**](https://amzn.to/2lBMWFL) with [a **MicroSD** of at least *32Gb*](https://amzn.to/2lBMWFL).
 Of course, you can use [*a wide variety of hardware*](https://www.home-assistant.io/hassio/installation/), but I think this is one of the best options.

-1. Download the latest *Hass.io* image for your device.
-At the time of writing this article, [**Hass.io 2.12** for *Raspberry Pi 3 B / B+ 32bit*](https://github.com/home-assistant/hassos/releases/download/2.12/hassos_rpi3-2.12.img.gz_rpi3-2.12.img.gz).
+1. Download the latest image from [for your device](https://www.home-assistant.io/hassio/installation/).
+At the time of writing, [**Hassos 4.12** for *Raspberry Pi 3 B / B+ 32bit*](https://github.com/home-assistant/hassos/releases/download/2.12/hassos_rpi3-4.12.img.gz).

 2. Download and install on your computer a *SD* card image burner software.
 I like [**balenaEtcher**](https://www.balena.io/etcher).